pmillan-gpsw/Churn_Rforests/README.md

 		(Something to explore expanding into if need be)
 	2. Activations after December 2013 only included just to avoid Defy influence
+	3. Last invoice date is the date used to normalize the customers (Issue: Only 168k records after Moto X launch)

 ###Model Design: